 - No network correctness

-- In future if Aviatrix build a functionality where any new route update will require admin approval, then customer might not be able to use that functionality
+- In the future, if Aviatrix build a functionality where any new route update will require admin approval, then the customer might not be able to use that functionality

-- Beside that there are other functionalities that Aviatrix is planning to build for AWS-TGW and Aviatrix-TGW that probably won’t work in such a network design
+- Besides that, there are other functionalities that Aviatrix is planning to build for AWS-TGW and Aviatrix-TGW that probably won’t work in such a network design

 - No way to do network segmentation for workloads in different VPCs